yandex/mapsapi-codestyle/javascript.md

 anotherStatement;
 ```

-##Chaining
+##Method Chaining
-When chaining on multiple lines, each method call should:
+When a method is called on a new line, it should:
   * Be one indentation level deeper than the target object.
   * Begin with the property access operator `.`.